FU Orionis: Stellar system

 The blue band light curve for FU Orionis, adapted from Clarke et al. (2005).
 The inset plot, adapted from Siwak, et al. (2013), illustrates the short timescale variability.

 FU Orionis consists of two components, both surrounded by a circumstellar disk.
 Both disks were resolved with ALMA.
 The primary is surrounded by a dust disk with a radius of 11 astronomical units and the secondary disk has a similar inclination and size.
 The disks are separated by about 250 au.
 The ^{12}CO emission show a complex kinematic environment and signatures of disk rotation, which are asymmetric.
 The asymmetry of the disk rotation is explained with interactions of the disks during a stellar flyby.

 The primary, called FU Orionis north has a mass of 0.6 and accretes $3.8 \times 10^{-5}$ per year.
-The primary has an uncertain spectral type and luminosity class.
+The primary has a highly-variable spectral type and luminosity class.
 FU Orionis stars do not show strong emission lines during the outburst and have spectral features that resemble F- or G-type supergiants during the maximum.
 The outer parts of FU Orionis stars produce a K-M supergiant spectrum, which can be observed in the near-infrared.
 The secondary, called FU Orionis south could be the more massive component in the system with 1.2 and a spectral type of about K5.